kamuikatsurgi/DisDrop/README.md

 ### Check out our Presentation Slides:
 https://drive.google.com/file/d/16ttnLY8N_eXbZFiEEoOlCwAPkdcK_cZ0/view?usp=sharing

-Dive into our presentation slides to learn more about our project, its features, and the development process.

 <h1> DisDrop </h1>

 DisDrop is an innovative blockchain solution, built on Ethereum, that aims to revolutionize the way tokens are distributed within the decentralized finance (DeFi) space.